ViseROM/PathFindingDemo/README.md

 —— To Run Program Using an IDE —— Clone/download the project, then run the Main.java file located in the main package

-—— Code was originally written and executed using Eclipse IDE ——
+—— Code was originally written and executed using the Eclipse IDE ——